ECB to hike rates again but keep options open for September

 And with manufacturing in a deep recession and a previously resilient services sector showing signs of softening despite what is likely to be a superb summer holiday season, it is hard to see where any rebound would come from.

-Such weakness, exacerbated by a loss of purchasing power after inflation eroded real incomes, could push down price pressures faster than some expect, leaving less work for the central bank.
+Such weakness, exacerbated by a loss of purchasing power after inflation eroded real incomes, could push down price pressures faster than some expect, leaving less work for the central bank to do.

-"A pause after July would likely require further falls in realised core inflation, downward revisions in staff inflation forecasts and more signs of monetary policy transmission in the real economy," Nordea's Jan von Gerich said, adding that his baseline is for July to be the ECB's last move.
+This is a key reason why the balance of expectations has started to shift away from another rate hike, with economists increasingly focusing on how long rates will stay high.

+"The ECB is unlikely to raise interest rates further in September," Commerzbank's Marco Wagner said.
+"However, the stubborn upward pressure on prices in the services sector that is emerging is likely to argue against lowering interest rates next year."

 (Editing by Catherine Evans)